michelebucelli/Physica/README.md

 <h2> 2.
 PLAY IT </h2>

-Click the big play button to start playing and pick your level (currently just two, but I'm working on the core level set).
+Click the big play button to start playing and pick your level.
-WASD to move the green cube, reach the yellow cube to complete the level.
-Oh, and did I tell you to avoid red blocks?
+Use the arrow keys to move the green cube, reach the yellow cube to complete the level.
+Oh, and did I tell you to avoid red?
+It hurts.

 <h2> 3.
 ADD NEW LEVELS </h2>